 The city lights give out a magical glow as you walk past mini waterfalls and across bridges.

-9- Korean War Memorial
+9- Visit the Korean War Memorial

 To commemorate soldiers who fought for their country, the South Korean government built the Korean War Memorial.

 It has a decent museum with displays about South Korea’s long history.

-10- Namdaemun Market
+10- Haggle in Namdaemun Market

 Wind through the streets of Myeongdong to get to the massive Namdaemun market.